Lior-Lebovich/stabilityFeedbackICB/README.md

 Analysis
 -------------------
-The code required to reproduce all analyses and related figures is available in the [stabilityFeedbackICB.mlx](https://github.com/Lior-Lebovich/stabilityFeedbackICB/blob/191ccc836218d0be6b764ad092724d92ecec349a/stabilityFeedbackICB.mlx) MATLAB (R2023b) Live Editor file (also available as [stabilityFeedbackICB.pdf](https://github.com/Lior-Lebovich/stabilityFeedbackICB/blob/7c2f833c9a0506af6a8413e38cfc6408276fd81c/stabilityFeedbackICB.pdf)).
+The code required to reproduce all analyses and related figures is available in the [`stabilityFeedbackICB.mlx`](https://github.com/Lior-Lebovich/stabilityFeedbackICB/blob/191ccc836218d0be6b764ad092724d92ecec349a/stabilityFeedbackICB.mlx) MATLAB (R2023b) Live Editor file (also available as [`stabilityFeedbackICB.pdf`](https://github.com/Lior-Lebovich/stabilityFeedbackICB/blob/7c2f833c9a0506af6a8413e38cfc6408276fd81c/stabilityFeedbackICB.pdf)).

-All figures are saved in the [figures](https://github.com/Lior-Lebovich/stabilityFeedbackICB/tree/9d92a6c93295eae0288e215d5743fd6a0dc498ab/figures) folder in MATLAB FIG format.
+All figures are saved in the [`figures`](https://github.com/Lior-Lebovich/stabilityFeedbackICB/tree/9d92a6c93295eae0288e215d5743fd6a0dc498ab/figures) folder in MATLAB FIG format.

 For Binomial tests, we use the myBinomTest custom function, reference: Matthew Nelson (2015). https://www.mathworks.com/matlabcentral/fileexchange/24813-mybinomtest-s-n-p-sided MATLAB Central File Exchange.
 Retrieved February 9, 2016.

 Web-based experiment scripts
 -------------------
-The PHP-based web interfaces used to run the experiments are available in the [`web-interface`](https://github.com/Lior-Lebovich/stabilityFeedbackICB/tree/main/web-interface) folder, grouped by experiment ([stability](https://github.com/Lior-Lebovich/stabilityFeedbackICB/tree/main/web-interface/stability) and [feedback](https://github.com/Lior-Lebovich/stabilityFeedbackICB/tree/main/web-interface/feedback)).
-Each folder contains the required `.php` scripts and associated `.png` assets used for trial presentation and response recording.
+The PHP-based web interfaces used to run the experiments are available in the [`web-interface`](https://github.com/Lior-Lebovich/stabilityFeedbackICB/tree/main/web-interface) folder, grouped by experiment ([`stability`](https://github.com/Lior-Lebovich/stabilityFeedbackICB/tree/main/web-interface/stability) and [`feedback`](https://github.com/Lior-Lebovich/stabilityFeedbackICB/tree/main/web-interface/feedback)).
+Each folder contains the required `.php` scripts, associated `.png` assets used for trial presentation and response recording, and a flow diagram summarizing session structure and database storage.

 Cite
 -------------------